Employment Lawyers, Workplace & Industrial Relations Law

-The enactment of such laws ensures that during the job application process that employers are not discriminatory at any stage of the employment process, whether that be in the job advertisement, interview process and in the final determinations of an applicant’s application.
+The enactment of such laws ensures that during the job application process, employers are not discriminatory at any stage of the employment process, whether that be in the job advertisement, interview process or in the final determinations of an applicant’s application.
 This offers potential employees security and equal opportunity in their application to gain employment within any business.

 What is unfair dismissal in employment law?